drobban/voice/README.md

 A push notification micro service with a RESTful API

-supports two kinds of requests;
+supports three kinds of requests;

-## voice/voice_to
+## put voice/voice_to
 Sends notification immediately to client.

 look at test/data.json for example

-## voice/voice_at
+## put voice/voice_at
 Sends notification at DateTime given in "alarm" to client.

 look at test/alarm_data.json for example

+## delete voice/:reference
+Request to delete scheduled notification event with B64 encoded reference string representation.

-This project is for private use intended, as to security, the private vapid key is never sent over any public network and is only intended to be sent on localhost.
+*This project is intended for private use.
+Regarding security, the private vapid key is never to be sent over any public network and is only to be sent on localhost.*